dogweather/forkful/content/en/dart/good-coding-practices/handling-errors.md

 weight: 16
 ---

-## What & Why?
-Handling errors in Dart is about anticipating and managing exceptions that arise during program execution to enhance reliability and usability.
-Programmers implement error handling to prevent crashes and provide meaningful feedback to users, ensuring a smoother, safer application experience.

 ## How to:
 Dart supports two types of errors: *compile-time* errors and *run-time* errors.
 Compile-time errors are detected by the Dart analyzer before the code runs, whereas run-time errors, or exceptions, occur during execution.
 Here's how you handle exceptions in Dart: